dSecurityRep/PassGen/README.md

 # PassGen v1 beta
- Brut base generating by social engineering.
+ Brut base generating use social engineering.

 # Aboute programm
  This program is created to check and protect